Accessibility

 Audio descriptions make theater performances accessible for blind and visually impaired people.
 In the audio description during the performance, the events on stage are described.
 This gives blind and visually impaired people access to the visual elements of a play, including movement, gestures, facial expressions, stage design, costumes and props.

-Following events take place with German audio description WITHOUT tactile tour:
+Following events take place with German audio description WITH touch tour:

 You can register for the audio description after purchasing your ticket via telephone or by sending an email to: